Nagdhunga tunnel

-Nagdhunga tunnel (नागढुंगा सुरुङ्ग) is a highway tunnel connecting Sisnekhola of Dhading district and Nagdhunga in Kathmandu.
+Nagdhunga tunnel (नागढुंगा सुरुङ्ग) is a under-construction highway tunnel connecting Sisnekhola of Dhading district and Nagdhunga in Kathmandu.
 The tunnel will be a part of Tribhuvan Highway.
-The contractor of the project is Hazama Ando Corporation.
-The project is scheduled to be finished by April 2023.

-The tunnel has a height of 8.3m and have a lane of 9.5m wide.
+The tunnel has a height of 8.3m and has a lane of 9.5m wide.
 The length of the tunnel is 2680 m.
-The cost estimate of the project is about NPR 22 billion.

 Geology

 The tunnel passes through bedrocks of Sopyang formation.
 There are six shear zones in the alignment.

+Nagdhunga Tunnel Construction Project

+The contractor of the project is Hazama Ando Corporation.
+The project was scheduled to be finished by April 2023.
+The cost estimate of the project is about NPR 22 billion.